Southern Gage History

 denominations.
 The building has gone through several expansions.

-In the 1920s, the building was raised to add the basement.
+raised to add the basement.

 Johnson